Hervar77/infinity-doc/mkdocs/api/infinity.md

 Parameters:

 - milliSeconds: `number`
-  >the amount of milliseconds for the delay
+  >The amount of milliseconds for the delay.

 Example: